Working with – our artists

 The Buildy-Uppy Dance Show – Anatomical

-Images: Chris Nash (Anatomical) and Zoe Manders (New Art Club)
+Images by Chris Nash (Anatomical) and Zoe Manders (New Art Club, Anatomical)

 In a short time Claire has understood the company and what we need and has become a driving force behind our work as we move forward into the next stages of our development.
 Claire’s experience, knowledge and calm approach have been absolutely invaluable to us in these challenging and uncertain times. – Pete Shenton, New Art Club